gamykla/coreos-kubecluster/README.md

 * find your aws keypair or create one. https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName You will use these keys to access core-os instances making up your cluster. login with user core.
  * install your credentials in ~/.aws/configuration ~/.aws/credentials
 * create KMS keys. get the arn - https://console.aws.amazon.com/iam/home?region=us-east-1#encryptionKeys/us-east-1
+ * Go to "Encryption keys"
+ * Create a key
+ * record the ARN
 * create the kube-aws cluster.yaml configuration file by running kube-aws init
 ```
 kube-aws init \